last updated December 31, 2015

 "your" or "you're", ask yourself if you can substitute "you are" in the

-sentence; if you can, then use "you're"; if you can't, then use
+sentence; if you can, then use "you're"; if not, then use

 "your".
 (Here's a little reminder from Ross on Friends: http://www.youtube.com/watch?v=STYDAb_iCjg.)